Hovercross/django-lb-health-check/Readme.md

 OK
 ```

 Note that the example app has *lb_health_check* in INSTALLED_APPS.
-This is only nessecary for testing purposes - the app does not use any Django models, admin, views, URL routing, or the like that would require it to be listed in INSTALLED_APPS.
+This is only necessary for testing purposes - the app does not use any Django models, admin, views, URL routing, or the like that would require it to be listed in INSTALLED_APPS.